 What is Universal Design for Active Learning?
 (UDAL)

-UDAL is UW Bothell Office of Digital Learning & Innovation's Universal Design Learning initiative.
+UDAL is UW Bothell Universal Design for Learning initiative.
 It comprises principles, research and best practices of Universal Design for Learning (UDL) with added emphasis on learner engagement and flexible learning environments, both digital and physical.
 UDAL is being integrated in faculty development, student support materials, online and hybrid course design, classroom design and faculty learning communities.

 - Equitable access to electronic materials